 Many people recognize paella as a rice and seafood dish from Spain, but there are many different kinds of paella.
 There are seafood paellas, meat paellas, vegetable paellas, and a famous one called arroz negro, made with squid “ink”!
 Centuries ago, the Moors brought rice and the special crocus plant that produces saffron from the Middle East to Spain.
-Enjoy with Mediterranean flatbread a simple green salad on the side.
+Enjoy with Mediterranean flatbread and this Valencian salad on the side.

 Serves 4 to 6

 - ½ red or green bell pepper, chopped

 - 1 cup medium-grain white rice, such as Cal Rose or Arborio

 - 2 medium tomatoes, chopped, or ½ cup canned diced tomatoes

 - 1 can (15-ounce) white beans (cannellini, navy, or Great Northern), drained and rinsed

 - ⅛ teaspoon paprika